-UMaine to name new president Tuesday, gets $5 million to boost interest in job
+UMaine to name new president Tuesday, gets $5 million to keep them around

-The day before announcing the University of Maine’s next president, the university system received $5 million to start a fund to attract and retain quality leaders at the state’s flagship campus in Orono.
+The day before announcing the University of Maine’s next president, the university system received $5 million to start a fund aimed at keeping the new hire around for a while.

 On Monday, the university announced the Harold Alfond Foundation gift, meant to establish a “Maine leadership endowment fund.”
 The money will be used to help the university system “fund a nationally competitive compensation package for the next University of Maine president,” according to a news release.